 Catch More Fish in Hot Weather

-Read the Water- The mid 50's (F) would be about the ideal water temperature for trout, but in summer it can be well above that.
+Read the Water- The mid 50's (F) would be about the ideal water temperature for trout, but summer can be well above that.
 In fact, if the water on your local stream is around 70 (F) or greater, it's best to not even fish for trout because they are likely already feeling stressed.
 The warmer the water, the less oxygen trout have available to them.

 Besides the bottoms of deep pools where water is colder, denser, and can hold more oxygen, riffles and waterfalls are other examples of great places to find trout.
-The waves, bubbling, and general turbulence aerates the water which increases oxygen content.
-Also don't overlook the mouths of tributaries or runoff coming into a stream as this mixing water can add oxygen and be colder, especially if coming from a higher elevation.
+The waves, bubbling, and general turbulence aerates the water, which increases oxygen content.
+Also, don't overlook the mouths of tributaries or runoff coming into a stream, as this mixing water can add oxygen and be colder, especially if coming from a higher elevation.

-Shady Stuff- If it's hot and sunny out, what's one place you can find some relief?
+Shady Stuff- If it's hot and sunny, what's one place you can find some relief?
 The shade!
 Fishing shady spots—even if it's just a small patch—are major fish attractors on hot, sunny days.
 Things like submerged boulders, downed tree limbs, or even something unnatural like a submerged lawn tractor (I know this from experience!) can also cast small shadows on the bottom that aren't super obvious from above the water's surface.

 Early Riser- It's no secret that the best fishing is often early and late in the day when the light is low.
 During periods of hot weather, both times can be productive, but I especially like the early morning because the water has had a chance to cool off during the long overnight hours.
 Speaking of overnight, don't forget about night fishing—a great time to catch big fish like brown trout and bass.